alicemunsal/dohex/DoHex2.md

 ## Project Structure

 Software Architecture is the blueprint of the software system.
 It is about making fundamental choices that are hard to change.
 Selecting languages, paradigms, tools, frameworks, methodologies and drawing large number of boxes and lines at the board are the parts of the architectural process.

+While coding, software developers consistently think about organization of the

 High level project structure
 Reflecting architecture